Data development

 A few themes dominated the conversations we had and the talks we attended.

 2026 will be the year of environments.
-Through talks like Aksel Joonas Reedi’s presentation on OpenEnv, Mike Merrill’s discussion of Terminal-Bench 2.0, and Grégoire Mialon’s discussion of ARE, we observe that the community is getting serious about building diverse, scalable environments for evaluations and RL.
+Through talks like Aksel Joonas Reedi’s presentation on OpenEnv, Mike Merrill’s discussion of Terminal-Bench 2.0, and Grégoire Mialon’s discussion of ARE, we observed that the community is getting serious about building diverse, scalable environments for evaluations and RL.
 The insight that environments provide a natural curriculum for scaling complexity feels like it’s going to shape a lot of work in 2026.
 Noteworthy papers include:

-Data still need human expertise.
+Data still needs human expertise.
 While tools and techniques are naturally vital, the trend that stands out is a greater recognition that data quality has a make-or-break impact on achieving desirable results, and working with human experts is still the best way to deliver top-quality data.
 We found some very interesting datasets among the accepted papers this year:

 Rubrics are getting more principled.
 We saw exciting work on more systematic factorization of evaluation criteria, new human-in-the-loop paradigms for data development, and frameworks for continual learning.
 In Liangchen Luo’s talk, How to Develop in the Agentic Era, the emphasis on building evals before training strongly reinforces the notion that well-written rubrics and evaluation criteria are of utmost importance.
 Two papers of note here: